Greenstand/Greenstand-Overview/README.md

 - Image processing - Duplicate image detection, species detection.
 Let's get our analysis pipeline rolling.

-- Quality Control - Need quality control engineers to understand use cases and be available for robustly testing builds before rollout.
+- Quality Control - Need quality control engineers to understand use cases and be available for robust testing on builds before rollout.
+This is often testing new features on our admin panel, webmap or mobile app.
+If you can find a broken link or a button that doesn't work, you have found a great way to contribute and get to know the project.

 ## [Roadmap](https://github.com/Greenstand/Development-Overview/blob/master/Roadmap.md) for our feature development plans